What are the 4 Types of College Degrees?

 - Liberal arts

-If you’re unsure about starting a bachelor’s degree program, an associate degree is a great way to kickstart your education and enter the workforce before enrolling in a more advanced degree.
+If you’re unsure about starting a bachelor’s degree program, earning an associate degree is a great way to kickstart your education and enter the workforce before enrolling in a more advanced degree.
 If you decide to continue on to a bachelor’s degree, your associate degree credits are typically applied toward the four-year degree.

 With an associate degree in business administration, for example, you can gain a solid foundation in business principles and practices that will prepare you for entry-level positions.
 Continuing on to bachelor’s degrees in business administration can help you dive deeper into a specific area of study, such as finance, project management or marketing.